MorganBergen/computer-ethics/notes/02-metaethics.md

 ##  non-cognitivism

-no moral statements are true.  no moral statements are false.  moral statements are not the soft of things that are capable of being true or false.  they aren't real statements.  they just serve to express feelings, issue commands, and stuff like that.
+no moral statements are true.  no moral statements are false.  moral statements are not the sort of things that are capable of being true or false.  they aren't real statements.  they just serve to express feelings, issue commands, and stuff like that.

 just expressing emotions or issuing commands - 'abortion is wrong' = 'boo for abortion' or 'don't have an abortion', 'abortion is right' = 'yay for abortion' or 'have an abortion'